 Consider setting up a family meeting that includes a close friend or neighbor.
 Sometimes it can be easier to hear the truth from someone outside of the family.

 13. Talk to Their Doctor

-If all else fails, contact your parents’ doctor, letting him or her know about your concerns for your parents’ well-being.
+If all else fails, contact your parents’ doctor and let them know about your concern for your parents’ well-being.
 In the end, a medical professional may be the one person whose advice your parents will heed.

 14. Outline the Consequences

 If your parents are still bound and determined to stay in their four-bedroom house or to keep on driving, calmly let them know about the possible consequences of their actions.
 Don’t frame things in punitive terms or talk to them like they’re children.
 Instead, remind them that their actions extend beyond the family.
 “Mom, I love you and want you to be independent, but I also don’t want that independence to come at the cost of killing someone else’s child with your car,” can be a potent wake-up call.